What types of property do you own?

 How much are the rents?

-The exact rent you will pay will depend on the type of property and the way the property was funded.
-For a one bedroom flat you will pay around £60 a week.
-When we advertise properties we include how much you will have to pay on the advert.
+The exact rent you will pay depends on the type of property and how it was funded when we purchased it.
+For a one bedroom flat you will pay around £63 a week.
+When we offer properties we include the full rent chargeable.

 How long will I have to wait to be housed?

 We aim to let properties as quickly as possible.
-Each year we have around 120 properties become available to let.
-It is difficult to predict when properties will become empty and how long you may have to wait, but we will keep you up to date with progress.
+Each year we have around 120 properties which become available for letting.
+It`s difficult to predict when these will become empty and how long you may have to wait, but we will keep you up to date with progress.

 If your application is successful, you will be added to our Waiting List for a property of your preference.
 We will send you a text message every month to give you an update on your position on the list.
 Please be aware that waiting times for different property-types can vary.

 For general needs housing we house people either directly from our waiting list (based on application date order) or through our nominations agreement with Stoke-on-Trent City Council.